 There is some evidence linking the use of hallucinogens in pregnancy to an increased risk of miscarriage and birth complications.
-There may also be a higher incidence of birth defects among babies born to women using hallucinogens.

 If a mother uses hallucinogens while breastfeeding, it is possible that the drug will be present in her milk and have adverse effects on the baby.

 Cross-tolerance can occur between LSD and other psychedelics—that is, users with a tolerance to LSD may find that they have a tolerance to drugs with similar effects such as mescaline.

 Tolerance of both the psychological and physical effects of LSD can develop, though it may be lost within several days.
 LSD is not thought to cause physical dependence.
 Regular users may develop psychological dependence, although this is not common.

 There are few physical effects when use ceases.
 Users may experience residual psychological effects such as feelings of anxiety.

 LSD is not a particularly toxic drug; deaths that have been linked to LSD are usually unintended consequences of perceptual distortion, such as falls.
 Despite this, taking a larger than intended dose can result in extremely distorted perception, unstable mood, intense fear and an extremely depressed mood.

 People who use LSD do not generally seek treatment from health professionals and there are few treatment options that can be recommended, apart from those found to be generally effective for drug dependence.